When a child learns to speak, it’s an exciting developmental milestone for parents.

 3. Other Speech Therapy Solutions

-These approaches can also include pictures, and as the child is old enough to understand it, written language.
+These kinds of approaches can also include other types of AAC like pictures or, if your child is old enough, written language.

 Simultaneous communication is when spoken language and sign language are used together.